blacksrc/magicSquare/README.md

 Simple PHP function to generate odd dimentional magic square within GD library.

 ### How To Do:

-First include the magicSquare.php to the page.
+FirstDownload `magicSquare.php` and tahmoa.ttf files.
+Then include the magicSquare.php to the page.
 ```php
   include './magicSquare.php';
 ```